BinarSkugga/webmesh/README.md

 server = WebMeshServer(serializer_type=StandardJsonSerializer)
 ```

-**Note that we are using the class and not an instance.
+*Note: We are using the class and not an instance.
 This is because the websocket backend uses processes for parallelism.
 This limits us as to what we can use because it requires to be pickled.
-By passing the class, we can instantiate the serializer inside the process and have more flexibility.**
+By passing the class, we can instantiate the serializer inside the process and have more flexibility.*